MatthieuBleichner/mySportPlanner/README.md

 # mySportPlanner
-sport planner (with ionic CLI3)

-My sport planner is a free app designed to plan all your triathlon and running trainings it and can be used with iphone or android phone (not yet available in stores)
+Welcome to My Sport Planner, a free app designed to follow your competitions (triathlon, running, tennis, etc) and to manage all your trainings.
+It can be used with IPhone and Android phone.
+Not yet available in stores.

 ## Home